 This website offers easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
 Just type, listen and learn English - learning spelling can be as simple as that!

 In this page you set up which words to test students on.
-The next page - after you hit the “Online Spelling Test” button - lets the students tackle the spelling test and check their performance.
+The next page - after you hit the “Online Spelling Test” button - lets the kids tackle the spelling test and check their performance.

-You can also use this website to learn how to pronounce words.
+You can also use this website to learn how to pronounce English words.
 Each word is pronounced slowly and clearly, stressing and emphasizing each syllable and consonant.
-This makes it great for ESL students and special education students as well, helping to discover new words and their pronunciation.
+This makes it great for ESL students and special education students as well, helping to discover new English words and their correct pronunciation.